lindsaypoirier/lindsaypoirier.github.io/_pages/about.md

 I teach courses at Smith College that investigate data injustices and the social contexts of data production, along with courses that introduce data science concepts and methods.

+I serve as the Lead Platform Architect for the Platform for Experimental Collaborative Ethnography - a research software distribution that now supports hundreds of ethnographers and several international research projects.